MamboBryan/calorie/README.md

 |:-----------------------------------------------------------------:|
 | <img src="images/modularization.png" hspace="2" alt="calories" /> |

+TODO : write a more detailed modularization description outlining what each module does

 ## Testing :test_tube:

-I wil give a more detailed testing guide later
+TODO : write a more detailed testing description

 | Module                | Test                                                                    |
 |:----------------------|:------------------------------------------------------------------------|